Being a single mother often requires putting your education on hold in order to focus on your child.

 This need-based scholarship are only for those are pursuing a degree in teacher education at Kennesaw State University.

-Any women with financial need is encouraged to apply but preference is given to those who are pursuing their education in the state of Georgia.
+Any women at least 25 years of age with financial need is encouraged to apply but preference is given to those who are pursuing their education in the state of Georgia.

 This scholarship was established in memory of Helen M. Clymer to award scholarships annually to single mothers from Berks County who seek post-secondary education at a college or university located in Berks County.
 Application must be submitted online between January 15th and April 1st.